librenms/librenms/doc/Extensions/Applications.md

 The application should be auto-discovered as described at the top of the page.
 If it is not, please follow the steps set out under `SNMP Extend` heading top of page.

+# PowerMon

+PowerMon tracks the power consumption on your host.

+The script uses one of several methods, but you must test and then declare to the scripts which ones works on each of your hosts (this is because there is no standard way to get this information).
+No one method is guaranteed to work, but if you do discover a new method that works, the script could be updated to include this new method as long as it returns data in the same format.

+## SNMP Extend

+1. Blah

+2. Blah

 # Proxmox